How TCU cloning works

 Mechatronic cloning refers to the process of copying or cloning the software in a TCU (Transmission Control Unit) from one mechatronic unit to another.
-The TCU is an important part of an automatic transmission, which controls the operation of the gearbox by means of software.
-Cloning the mechatronics means that the software settings, calibrations and configurations that are present on the original mechatronics are transferred exactly to a new or used unit.
+The TCU is a key component of an automatic transmission, controlling the gearbox's operation through software.
+Mechatronic cloning involves transferring the exact software settings, calibrations, and configurations present on the original mechatronic unit to a new or used unit.

-Cloning a TCU is the solution to various transmission problems.
-For example, if you are experiencing problems with a broken DSG that is not suitable for repair, TCU cloning may be the answer.
+Cloning a TCU is the solution for various transmission problems.
+For example, if you are experiencing problems with A broken DSG that is not suitable for repair can be the answer to TCU cloning.
 The process ensures that all calibrations and settings are retained.
-Also with specific models, such as a Mercedes, where a TCU repair occurs frequently, cloning the TCU is sometimes a necessary step.
+This also applies to specific models, such as a Mercedes, where a TCU repair If it happens frequently, cloning the TCU is sometimes a necessary step.
 Cloning transfers the information from the original TCU to another, allowing you to get back on the road smoothly.

-This way you don't have to worry about relearning and programming the computer and it won't give any problems like immobilizer, additional fault codes or strange behavior of the DSG gearbox.
+This means you no longer have to worry about relearning and reprogramming the computer, and it won't cause any problems such as immobilizers, additional error codes, or unusual behavior from the DSG gearbox.
 Delivering a used unit is at your own risk.

 The following TCU modules can be cloned by us: